araldwin/Love-Quiz-Game/README.md

 ### Languages used
 - [Python](https://www.python.org/)
 ### Others
+- [Termcolor](https://pypi.org/project/termcolor/) - Module used to achieve text color in Terminal.
 - [Lucidchart](https://www.lucidchart.com/) - Tools used to build a flowchart.
 - [Google Fonts](https://fonts.google.com) - Where i import and use font-style for this project.
 - [Git](http://gitscm.com) - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.